mmastrac/nanojson/README.md

 ## Features

+### Fast

-  * Fast (faster that Jackson when parsing from memory and in some streaming cases)
+  * Faster that Jackson when parsing from memory and in some streaming cases

+### Tiny

+  * Minimal object allocation
+  * Minimal number of source lines: full parser around 600 lines, writer is barely more than 400
+  * Tiny jar: less than 20kB

+### Robust

   * Strict error checking, reasonable error messages
+  * Well-tested (code-coverage-directed tests, passes more than 100 tests, including those from YUI and json.org)

+### Easy to use

-  * Minimal object allocation
+  * Well-documented
-  * Minimal number of source lines: full parser around 600 lines, emitter is barely more than 300
   * Apache licensed
-  * Well-documented
-  * Well-tested (passes more than 100 tests, including those from YUI and json.org)
-  * Multiple input sources: strings, streams, readers and URLs

 ## Parsing example